 The initiative began as a partnership between the Prevent Cancer Foundation, a national organization focused on cancer prevention through scientific research and education and the Congressional Club.
 The Congressional Families Cancer Prevention Program has an Executive Council and Advisory Board that include over 200 spouses.

 Launched in 1991, the program’s initial efforts focused on the areas of breast and prostate cancer.
 The success of the program’s first five years led to the expansion of its scope to add more preventable cancers: lung, skin, colorectal, cervical, testicular and oral cancer.
-The program offers spouses and family members (including Members of Congress) talking points, op-eds, letters to the editor, speeches, videos and many more program ideas and communication tools to use in their districts and beyond.
+The program offers spouses and family members (including Members of Congress) weekly social media posts, monthly op-eds, speeches, videos, talking points and more communication tools to use in their districts and beyond.
 With these tools, the Congressional Families Cancer Prevention program can take a broader healthy living, cancer prevention and early detection message to communities all across America and around the globe.

 For more information about the Congressional Families Cancer Prevention Program, please contact Lisa McGovern.

 Lisa Murray McGovern has served as Executive Director of the Congressional Families Cancer Prevention Program since 2003.
-The bipartisan program’s mission is to use the visibility afforded to Congressional, Administration, Supreme Court and Diplomatic spouses to carry the message of cancer prevention to communities and states throughout the country.
-More than 150 Congressional spouses participate in the program which is part of the Prevent Cancer Foundation, a non-profit organization.
+The nonpartisan program’s mission is to use the visibility afforded to Congressional, Administration, Supreme Court and Diplomatic spouses to carry the message of cancer prevention to communities and states throughout the country.
+Nearly 190 Congressional spouses support the program which is part of the Prevent Cancer Foundation.

 In 1989, Lisa married Jim McGovern of Worcester, Massachusetts.
 Jim was elected to the U.S. Congress in 1996.
-The McGoverns have a son, Patrick George, and a daughter, Molly Ginette.
+The McGoverns have a son, Patrick, and a daughter, Molly.

 Share Your Ideas